nvaws/labs/SAA-Lab01.md

 Since we have installed our application and did the configurtion already through user data, let us save it as an image for our future use so we dont have to start from scrach.

-On the EC2 dashboard, select the instance, go to the Action dropdown, name your Image and create image.
+:key: On the EC2 dashboard, select the instance, go to the Action dropdown, name your Image and create image.
 Note the AMI ID, we will use it later.

 ### Activity 06 - Verifying the connectivity